 - One out of every three mobile searches is local.

-And with more than a billion users, Google Maps is also by far the most popular mapping app for acquiring location-based information.
+With more than a billion users, Google Maps is the most popular mapping app for acquiring location-based information.
 So incorporating local search ads into your advertising strategy carries a myriad of benefits, that include:

 - Attracting in-store visits.
 Beat out the competition in local search results with targeted advertising.